cloud-native-toolkit/deployer-operator-masauto/README.md

-# Techzone Deployer for the Maximo Operator
+# Techzone Deployer for the Maximo

-This repository contains a Tekton pipelines to deploy the [Maximo Operator](https://github.com/cloud-native-toolkit/operator-masauto) that packages [mas-ansible](https://ibm-mas.github.io/ansible-devops/).
+This repository contains a Tekton pipelines to deploy Maximo using [mas-ansible](https://ibm-mas.github.io/ansible-devops/).

 ## Pre-requisites

 ### Deployer Cluster

 An IBM Technology Zone `deployer` cluster is assumed to be configured with an appropriate Red Hat OpenShift version for the Maximo version you wish to deploy, with appropriate sizing.
 Refer to [Maximo Product Documentation](https://www.ibm.com/docs/en/mas-cd/continuous-delivery?topic=planning) for more information.

+A deployer cluster can be created by installing the Deployer Operator

 A `deployer` cluster is configured with the following items: